-Simple explanations of how to invest in bonds in Australia with particular emphasis on the over-the-counter and ASX listed markets
+Simple explanations of how to invest in bonds in Australia with particular emphasis on the over-the-counter and ASX listed markets.
+Key points:

-- There are two markets for direct bond ownership in Australia: the over-the-counter (OTC) market and the ASX listed market
+- There are two markets for direct bond ownership in Australia: the over-the-counter (OTC) market and the Australian Securities Exchange (ASX) listed market

 - Whether you buy bonds on the OTC or ASX listed markets, you will need arrangements in place to buy and sell as well as to hold those bonds in safe custody.
 Safe custody of bonds is like CHESS for shares and the beneficial ownership of the bonds always remains with the investor

 - FIIG offers over 400 bonds in parcels from $10,000